Arkansas Commercial Driver's License Rules

 - Following the vehicle ahead too closely.

 - Violating Arkansas law relating to motor vehicle traffic control (other than a parking violation) arising in connection with a fatal accident.

 - Driving a CMV without obtaining a CDL.

 - Driving a CMV without a CDL in the driver's possession.

 - Driving a CMV without the proper class of CDL and/or endorsements for the specific vehicle group being operated or for the passengers or type of cargo being transported.

 Disqualification for railroad-highway grade crossing (RRHGC) offenses, while operating a CMV.
 The first violation of a RRHGC results in a disqualification of not less than 60 days.
-The second violation, within 3 years, results in a disqualification of not less than 120 days.
-The third and subsequent violations, within 3 years, results in a disqualification of not less than 1 year.
+The second violation, within three years, results in a disqualification of not less than 120 days.
+The third and subsequent violations, within three years, results in a disqualification of not less than one year.
 RRHGC include: